eDonnes124/Town-Of-Us-R/README.md

 ## Swooper
 ### **Alignment: Impostor (Concealing)**

 The Swooper can temporarily turn invisible.
+This role also appears when a [Chameleon](#chameleon) is converted in Cultist mode.

 ### Game Options